PenoDiggs34/firstaxis-bank-financial-dashboard/README.md

 - **DimCalendar** — connected to Actuals, Budget, and KPIs via DateKey
 - **FirstAxis_Budget** — connected via both DateKey and Division

-This structure allows cross-table filtering — selecting a month in the dashboard filters all three data sources simultaneously.
+This structure allows cross-table filtering, selecting a month in the dashboard filters all three data sources simultaneously.

 ### Step 3 — DAX Measures
 I wrote 10 DAX measures to power the dashboard calculations: